-- BUDGET POLICIES THAT BENEFIT KIDS, for instance: - > Getting federal and state dollars allocated to children and youth such as ARP - Preventing budget cuts that would hurt children's programs - Getting increases in General Fund allocations for children even modest ones are a success. - NEW STRUCTURES IN GOVERNMENT TO ADDRESS CHILDREN AND YOUTH - Task forces on children's issues - Youth Commissions - Offices/departments for children and youth - POLICY RESOLUTIONS TO IMPROVE WELL-BEING OF CHILDRERN AND YOUTH - > Get your vision for children approved by the Board of Supervisors as official county policy. - Create and get passed a Children's Bill of Rights. - Support or initiative policies re: more family housing, collaboration with schools, health equity, parent empowerment. - Fight for a policy or action that responds to a community crisis. - SUCCESSFUL ACTIVITIES OF THE COMMISSION, for instance: - Visible well-attended events such as conferences, summits - Publications with new information and recommendations
+- BUDGET POLICIES THAT BENEFIT KIDS, for instance: - Getting federal and state dollars allocated to children and youth such as ARP - > Preventing budget cuts that would hurt children and youth programs - Getting increases in General Fund allocations for children and youth even modest ones are a success. - NEW STRUCTURES IN GOVERNMENT TO ADDRESS CHILDREN AND YOUTH - Task forces on children and youth issues - Youth Commissions - > Offices/departments for children and youth - POLICY RESOLUTIONS TO IMPROVE WELL-BEING OF CHILDRERN AND YOUTH - Get your vision for children and youth approved by the Board of Supervisors/City Council as official county policy. - > Create and get passed a Children and Youth Bill of Rights. - Support or initiative policies re: more family housing, collaboration with schools, health equity. - Fight for a policy or action that responds to a community crisis. - SUCCESSFUL ACTIVITIES OF YOUR ORGANIZATION OR COALITION, for instance: - Visible well-attended events such as conferences, summits - Publications with new information and recommendations